DariaKhot/Networks_Intrusion/README.md

 ## Machine Learning Model

 This project aims to develop a machine-learning model to distinguish between benign and malicious network flows and classify attack types.
 The label column identifies whether a flow is benign or malicious and specifies the attack category.
 I will most likely employ a Random Forest classifier model, but test out logistic regression and a K-means unsupervised model.

+## Data Acquisition and Preparation

+1. **Downloaded the Kaggle API Token File:** Generated a new API token from Kaggle account settings under the API section, which prompted the download of the `kaggle.json` file to my local system.
+2. **Located Dataset on Kaggle:** Found the required network intrusion detection dataset for the project.
+3. **Created a Virtual Machine in Google Cloud Platform:** Created a virtual instance following all default requirements (Iowa central server, E2 instance, size e2 medium) except changing boot disk size to 50GB and renaming the instance to “network-intrusion project-v1”.
+4. **Connected to the Linux Instance with a Secure Shell:** Accessed the VM by clicking the SSH button next to the instance name in the GCP console, establishing a secure connection.
+5. **Uploaded and Copied the Kaggle API Token File:** Transferred the `kaggle.json` file to the VM and placed it in the `~/.kaggle` directory to authenticate with Kaggle's API.
+6. **Installed Additional Software and Set Up Python Environment:** On the VM, installed necessary software like Python and kaggle using `pip install`.
+Set up a virtual environment for Python development.
+7. **Downloaded Dataset from Kaggle:** Utilized the Kaggle API to download the network intrusion detection dataset directly to the VM.
+8. **Unzipped the Archive File:** Extracted the dataset files from the downloaded zip file using the unzip command.
+9. **Copied Files to Google Cloud Storage:** Moved the dataset files from the VM to Google Cloud Storage for later access, and organized them into necessary folders like landing, cleaned, code, models, and trusted.
+10. **Stopped and Deleted the Linux Instance:** To manage resources and costs, stopped the VM when tasks were completed and then deleted the instance from the GCP console.

+## EDA and Data Cleaning

+While cleaning the data, I made several key observations:
+- The data was already cleaned as there were no null or duplicate values.
+- A few data types that weren't int64, such as object data types and float, were converted into int data types to standardize them.
+- Given the project's focus on anomaly analysis, max or min values were crucial and couldn't be disregarded.
+- The dataset had a potential issue of overfitting due to its 46 columns; hence, some columns needed removal to simplify the model.
+- The label had a class imbalance with more benign values than malicious, which needed addressing.
+- Removed columns deemed insignificant to the label such as 'SRC_TO_DST_SECOND_BYTES', 'DST_TO_SRC_SECOND_BYTES', 'FTP_COMMAND_RET_CODE', 'ICMP_IPV4_TYPE' after a heatmap analysis.
+- Chunking of data was necessary during processing to prevent system crashes due to resource limitations.

+## Feature Engineering

+- Dropped the two address columns on the professor's suggestion as they were private IPs and had little relevance.
+- Initialized a Spark session and read the cleaned data from the GCS bucket.
+- Encoded two object data type features, dataset and attack, in addition to converting float to int.
+- Employed vector assemblers to combine features into a single vector and normalized them through MinMaxScaler for modeling.
+- Utilized RandomForestClassifier for modeling and integrated vector assembler and scalar into a Pipeline.
+- Performed hyperparameter tuning using TrainValidationSplit to optimize the model based on the ROC metric.
+- Evaluated the trained model on the test dataset to produce predictions and calculated the ROC AUC metric.

+## Done Visualization

+- **Random Forest ROC Curve:** Nearly perfect ROC curve indicating the model is very good at predicting positive and negative classes.Very few false positives and false negatives.
+- **Logistic Regression ROC Curve:** Good ROC curve indicating the model is good at predicting positive and negative classes but some false positives and some false negatives do appear.
+- **Precision-Recall for Random Forest:** Nearly perfect curve indicating high precision and recall.
+- **Heatmap:** Used to check for multicollinearity among features which might affect the model's performance.According to the heatmap, there are a few variables that correlate with one another that should be addressed if I were to revisit the model.

+## Conclusion

+The Network Intrusion Detection System project leverages machine learning to differentiate between benign and malicious network flows while categorizing various types of network attacks.
+Utilizing the Network Intrusion Dataset from Kaggle, which comprises 11,994,893 records of network traffic data including DoS, DDoS, brute force, and SQL injection attacks, the project pipeline included: data cleaning to standardize data types and address class imbalances, feature engineering to encode categorical data and normalize features, and the development of a RandomForestClassifier model.
+The Logistic Regression model was tested as well but not as accurate as the random forest model.
+Hyperparameter tuning was then employed for the random forest model through cross-validation.
+After this was done, the random forest’s overfitting issue was addressed and the performance with accuracy, precision, recall, and F1 scores were all above 0.98, outperforming a baseline Logistic Regression model.
+The visualization analysis included ROC and Precision-Recall curves to validate model effectiveness and a heatmap to identify multicollinearity among features.
+These visual tools confirmed the model's high precision and recall, making it well-suited for environments where false positives are particularly undesirable.
+However, it was detected that multi-collinearity could interfere with some of the models.
+So to improve later on, I can remove some more variables to prevent this